vacu9708/Study-records/Database/Normalization/readme.md

 For example, when deleting a student, it may unintentionally delete the college information for other students with the same college.

 # Data normalization
-A process of organizing(minimizing) tables to get rid of data redundancy and retain data integrity.
+A process of organizing(minimizing) tables to get rid of data redundancy and retain data inconsistency.
 ### Drawbacks
 It introduces the need for JOIN operations when retrieving data from multiple tables.
 JOINs have some overhead and potentially affect performance.<br>